textpattern/textpattern.github.io/faqs/will-you-add-my-code-to-textpattern.md

 layout: document
 category: FAQs
 published: true
-title: "Will you add my code to Textpattern?"
+title: "FAQ: Will you add my code to Textpattern?"
 description: We accept most, but not all code that is submitted for inclusion in the Textpattern core.
 tags:
  - Development FAQs
 ---

-# Will you add my code to Textpattern?
+# FAQ: Will you add my code to Textpattern?

 We accept most, but not all code that is submitted for inclusion in the Textpattern core.
 Sometimes we'll accept part of a patch, or include a modified or abridged version.